LehengChen/HeatModelMDFM/README.md

 # HeatModelMDFM
-The code are for the paper
+The codes are for the paper

 [Modeling Heat Conduction with Two-Dissipative Variables: A Mechanism-Data Fusion Method](https://arxiv.org/abs/2212.11508)